legendkong/ReconciliationRPA/README.md

 <li> By automating the process, many of these above problems can be eliminated
 <li> Man hours are freed up and employees can utilise their time more efficiently
 <li> Accuracy of reports greatly increased - robots do not make errors when carrying out calculations

+ # Building the Workflow
+ A Step-by-step process for building the RPA workflow